 poetry • prose • photography • spoken word • handbound • limited edition • trade

-james kelman • a lean third • short stories • alasdair gray woodcut
+james kelman • a lean third • second expanded edition

 James Kelman has long been regarded as one of the finest writers of fiction in the world.
 Born in Glasgow, Scotland in 1946, he has won numerous awards, accolades and prizes including the James Tait Black Memorial Prize for his novel A Disaffection; also shortlisted for the Booker Prize, which he won in 1994 with How late it was, how late.
 Mr. Kelman continues to be a huge influence on Scottish literature.